Six Days: Three Activists, Three Wars, One Dream: Synopsis

 The documentary follows three women who were witness to war in their respective countries and who used that experience to work on women's rights and women's issues.

-Lanja Abdullah, is a journalist in Iraq, who works with women's issues.
-She's the head of Warvin, a women's rights organization founded in 2009 and is also an editor for Warvin magazine.
+Lanja Abdullah is a journalist in Iraq, who works with women's issues.
+She is the head of Warvin, a women's rights organization founded in 2009, and is also an editor for Warvin magazine.
 She is part of the historically oppressed Kurdish population in Iraq and therefore, explores the honor related Violence against women in the Kurdish region of Iraq.
-She interacts with the police in Iraq to get in touch with women that are abused in their homes or are attempted to kill and tries to rescue them.
+She interacts with the police in Iraq to get in touch with women who are abused in their homes or are attempted to kill and tries to rescue them.

 Nelly S. Cooper, in Liberia, is the leader for West Point Women's Health and Development Organization, a community-based organization that helps women in Monrovia.
 Cooper interacts with traumatized women and attempts to help them, while also educating them about the myriad benefits education can have for them.
 She also runs a women's cooperative where women work on tailoring.
 They sew uniforms and household materials.
 Cooper was witness to the civil war in Liberia, coming from which she decided she wanted to help people.

-Maia Kvaratskhelia is a 33-year-old woman that runs Avangard, an organization in Gali District, Abkhazia.
-Avangard consists of a group of doctors – gynecologists, pediatricians and psychologists – who travel to villages to consult people, mostly girls and women.
+Maia Kvaratskhelia is a 33-year-old woman who runs Avangard, an organization in Gali District, Abkhazia.
+Avangard consists of a group of doctors – gynecologists, pediatricians, and psychologists – who travel to villages to consult people, mostly girls and women.
 The organization travels to schools as well to educate young girls and boys about Human sexuality and women's issues which includes Bride kidnapping, a prominent issue in the region.
-Avangard also works with other pressing issues such as access to passports, early marriages, Sex selective abortion and Reproductive health among many more.
+Avangard also works with other pressing issues such as access to passports, early marriages, Sex-selective abortion and Reproductive health among many more.